smarts-project/smarts-project.github.io/_pages/main-page.md

 - Participants must be able to share their training and inference code and trained models with the organizers;
 - For the participants or a team to be eligible for receiving awards, each member must satisfy the following conditions:
   - be at least 18 years old or age of majority in place of residence;
-  - not be an organizer of this competition nor employee of Huawei or a family member of a competition organizer;
+  - not be an organizer of this competition or a family member of a competition organizer;
 - Any submissions entered after the competition closes will be automatically disqualified.

 [Return to top](#the-competition)